VPAT - MacOS App Accessibility Conformance Report

 Exceptions include:

-• The focus is moving to the hidden element inside the music overlay on the Storyboard From Project Manager and Sound Effect (In Video Editor) screens
+• The focus is moving to the hidden element after the button such as 'Easy Going Life' using the keyboard on the Sound Effect (In Video Editor) screen.

 Supports